ShayonKhaled/articubot_one/README.md

-# Humblebot
+†di∑# Humblebot

-This repository documents my journey to learn and work with ROS 2 by building a custom teleoperated differential drive robot.
-The project runs ROS 2 Humble on Ubuntu MATE 22.04, using a Raspberry Pi 4 to communicate with an onboard microcontroller over serial.
+This repository documents my journey to learn and work with ROS 2 by building a teleoperated differential drive robot.
+The project runs ROS 2 Humble on Ubuntu Mate 22.04, using a Raspberry Pi 4B to communicate with an onboard microcontroller ESP32) over serial.
 The system includes real-time motor control, RPM feedback, and modular ROS 2 nodes for future expansion.

 ## Goals

 - Gain hands-on experience with ROS 2 (Humble)
+- Simulate and test the robot using Gazebo
 - Build and control a differential drive robot using teleoperation
 - Understand the integration of embedded systems with ROS 2
 - Maintain a clean, modular development process with thorough documentation